 Arrive to La Paz.
-Welcome dinner at Restaurante Taberna Espanola at approx. 6 PM.
-After dinner you can get settled into your home for the week aboard Manta, our beautiful 44’ cruising catamaran or Imagine, our fantastic 45′ sloop (monohull).
+Join us at the Go Baja Office patio for a fun cruiser-style welcome fiesta complete with authentic Mexican taco bar and refreshments at approx. 6 PM.
+After enjoying some amazing tacos and meeting your fellow students you can get settled into your home for the week aboard Manta, our beautiful 44’ cruising catamaran or Imagine, our fantastic 45′ sloop (monohull).

 Class begins at 09:00.
 Today is all about Basic Keelboat Sailing skills (ASA 101).
 After your instructor covers some sailing theory, safety and “rules of the road,” you will spend the rest of the day practicing tacks, jibes, heaving to and figure-8 man overboard maneuvers.

 Exam day!
 You will begin the day taking your ASA 101 written exam, then it’s time to begin working on your Basic Coastal Cruising skills (ASA 103) and course material.
 Most importantly, you will spend most of the day practicing your sailing skills!
 Each class works out a little bit differently but typically you will anchor out at nearby Bahia Falsa, Pichilingue, Caleta Lobos, or Balandra Bay.